El Salvador: Bitcoin adoption met with flash crash, suspicion | DW | 08.09.2021

 El Salvador has become the first country in the world to adopt bitcoin as legal tender.
 The government says the cryptocurrency will save people money, but many residents are skeptical.

-Protests erupted Tuesday in El Salvador's capital, hours after the country's formally adopted bitcoin as legal tender, which coincided with a 17% crash in the value of the cryptocurrency.
+Protests erupted Tuesday in El Salvador's capital, hours after the country formally adopted bitcoin as legal tender.

 More than 1,000 people marched on the Supreme Court in San Salvador, demanding the so-called Bitcoin law be repealed.